7 Best Eye Primers for Hooded Eyes That Stay Put

 Think of setting spray as the final seal of approval for your makeup.
 After you’ve perfected your eyeshadow and liner, a light mist of a quality setting spray can make all the difference.
 It creates an invisible film over your makeup that helps prevent it from creasing, fading, or transferring.
 For hooded eyes, this is especially crucial for locking in that liner and shadow on your upper lid.
 A few spritzes can create a barrier that keeps your makeup looking freshly applied, even through a long day or in humid weather.
 It’s the last step you won’t want to skip for truly long-lasting makeup.

-Building Your Complete Hooded Eye Look
+Beyond Primer: Completing Your Hooded Eye Look

 Once you’ve found the perfect eye primer, the next step is choosing the right products to layer on top.
 Think of your primer as the flawless canvas; your eyeshadow is the artistry that brings your look to life.
 For hooded eyes, the specific products you choose and how you apply them can make all the difference.
 It’s all about creating dimension and lift with smart color placement and formulas that work with your primer, not against it.